 under Government Code, Chapter 411, Subchapter H, and is in possession

-of and/or carrying the handgun in compliance with applicable law,
+of and carrying the handgun in compliance with applicable law, including,

-including, but not limited to, applicable regulations adopted pursuant
+but not limited to, applicable regulations adopted pursuant to Government

-(4) the person has been authorized by written order
+(5) the person has been authorized to do so by written

 (e) Closed Area.
 It is an offense for any person to:

 (2) enter or remain in an area of a state park that

 has been closed by the director for any reason, including security,

 (f) Entrance and User Fees and Permits: It is an offense

 for any person to enter, use, or occupy a facility in any portion